Donald Spoto: Teaching

 Spoto taught theology, Christian mysticism, and Biblical literature at Fairfield University, at the College of New Rochelle, and later film studies at the New School for Social Research from 1966 until 1986.
+He taught intensive Latin at the CUNY Latin/Greek Institute in the summer of 1974.
 From 1987 he taught at the University of Southern California.
 In addition, he was a visiting lecturer at the British Film Institute and the National Film Theatre in London from 1980 until 1986.
-Since 2003, he has been permanent Guest Lecturer at the Danish Film Institute, Copenhagen.
+In 2003, he was named permanent Guest Lecturer at the Danish Film Institute, Copenhagen.

-Spoto has served on the boards of directors of Human Rights Watch, Death Penalty Focus, and the San Francisco-based Children's Legal Protection Center.
+Spoto served on the boards of directors of Human Rights Watch, Death Penalty Focus, and the San Francisco-based Children's Legal Protection Center.

 Writing

 In the 1970s Spoto began writing biographies of film directors, actors and playwrights.
 He has also written accounts of such religious figures as Jesus, St. Joan of Arc, and St. Francis of Assisi.
 The latter was made into a television program of the same title, Reluctant Saint: Francis of Assisi, produced for Faith & Values Media.

 Spoto's Jacqueline Bouvier Kennedy Onassis: A Life was adapted into a four-hour drama which aired in 2000 on CBS.
 He was an executive producer of the project, along with George Stelzner of West Egg Studios.

 Spoto served as script consultant for The Girl (2012), an HBO/BBC TV movie based on Spoto's books about Alfred Hitchcock.
 Starring Toby Jones and Sienna Miller, the film offers an account of Hitchcock's treatment of Tippi Hedren during the filming of The Birds (1963).

 Reception

 In 1992, Publishers Weekly called his life of Laurence Olivier "a magnificent, moving biography worthy of its protean subject".
 Michael Coveney, reviewing the Alan Bates biography in 2007 in The Guardian, described him as "an American quasi-academic gossipmonger who has produced zestful, authoritative books..."
 Barry Forshaw wrote in The Times that Spoto is "one of the most perspicacious biographers, a man whose insights into his subjects are always razor-sharp."

+His biography of Teresa Wright, A Girl's Got to Breathe: The Life of Teresa Wright was published in February 2016.
+Spoto was a close friend to Wright for more than 30 years and was given exclusive access by her family to her papers and correspondence.
+Publishers Weekly called the biography "an engaging and intimate portrait".
+Library Journal praised the book as "an affectionate tribute to a shamefully neglected talent".